 - Consider multi-functional plugins over ones that only perform a specific function.

 - Make sure that your plugins come from reputable sources.

 - Check if the plugin maker provides some user support.

 Manage your plugin collection

-Unless you actively manage them, inactive plugins still take up space in your database and contribute to slowing your site.
+Unless you actively manage them, inactive WordPress plugins still take up space in your database and contribute to slowing your your site speed.
 If you’d still like to use the plugin, activate it and install recommended updates to avoid security and compatibility issues.